basheeraltawil/HAR-ResNet-BiLSTM-Attention/README.md

 │   ├── lstm_model.py            # BiLSTM + Attention model definition
 │   ├── test_on_pc_camera.py     # Test model with webcam input
 │   ├── test_on_ucf101_data.py   # Evaluate model on full UCF101 test set
+│   ├── test_on_one_video.py   # Evaluate model on one video from any other sources
 │   └── training_model_bilstm.py # Train model with extracted features
 └── README.md
 ```